andrej-moor/sTudoo/docs/technical-docs/design-decisions.md

 |+ custom coloring & layout |- bloated code with a lot of classes|
 | responsive design is not a requirement |+ responsive design|

-## 02: Modularization vs. 1x app.py File
+## 02: Modularization vs. One app.py File

 ### Meta